Ayaginu-Sue/PureWriter/README-en.md

 **Nope.**

 Well, the article can get quite long, and thus custom background images had to be stretched, certainly not what users are expecting.
-There might be some solutions tho:
+There might be some solutions though, however ones listed below have some flaws:

 1. Use some color gradient when the custom background image isn't long enough.
 However images vary and thus cannot really achieve a universal good result.
 2. Tile the image, just like wallpapers on desktops.
 Well, again, images vary, and when the image is overly complicated, the final image could be quite large in file size, thus is harder to download and may get compressed on social media.